svahsek/mosip/Jana/readme-1.md

 2) Pass: `mosip_host=https://<mosip host>` as [env]{.underline}
 variable.

-3) Setting ABIS queue [conf]{.underline}:
+3) Setting ABIS queue conf:

-* Create registration-processor-abis.json in resources
+* Create `registration-processor-abis.json` in resources

-* Copy the contents of registration-processor-abis-sample.json to registration-processor-abis.json
+* Copy the contents of `registration-processor-abis-sample.json` to `registration-processor-abis.json`

-* Update registration-processor-abis.json with the correct queue details
+* Update `registration-processor-abis.json` with the correct queue details

 By performing the above steps, you are ready to run mock-ABIS in local